Vishybear/Layered-Terraform-Practice-Example/README.md

 Notes:

+ i'm on the latest version of terraform so no dynamodb on aws

-01 Bootstrap - Run Once - creates S3 bucket & DynamoDB table & KMS key -> values exported to hcl file
+01 Bootstrap - Run Once - creates S3 bucket & KMS key -> values exported to hcl file

 Then - foundation - aws